-Several of my friends in their 40s who had every intention of blissful homebirths reminiscent of an Ina May Gaskin story (she's a very well known midwife and advocate for homebirth), ended up in hospitals.
+Several of my friends who had every intention of blissful homebirths reminiscent of an Ina May Gaskin story (she's a very well known midwife and advocate for homebirth), ended up in hospitals.
 But not without trying at home first.
 "It's their birth," a friend reminded me recently, speaking about her three children who were all born in hospitals, "not ours," she said without a trace of regret.
 Sound advice.

 While my baby's daddy and I have every intention of sitting in that tub with just our midwife by our side until our daughter arrives, we both know that in this case, the destination is more important than the journey.
 That she arrives healthy is all that really matters.